nrfconnect/sdk-nrf/doc/nrf/getting_started/programming.rst

          The Toolchain Manager dropdown menu options

 #.
 Go to the specific application directory.

-      For example, to build the :ref:`at_client_sample` sample, run the following command to navigate to its directory:
+      For example, if you want to build the :ref:`at_client_sample` sample, run the following command to navigate to its directory:

       .. code-block:: console

          cd nrf/samples/nrf9160/at_client

 #.
 Build the application using the west command.
       The build target is specified by the parameter *build_target* in the west command as follows: